-- Rash and/or peeling skin, often between the chest and legs and in the genital or groin area
+- Rash, often between the chest and legs and in the genital or groin area

 - Swelling and redness in hands and bottoms of feet

-- Redness in the eyes
+- Red eyes

-- Enlarged glands, especially in the neck
+- Swollen glands, especially in the neck

-- Irritated throat, inner mouth, and lips
+- Irritated throat, mouth, and lips

 - Swollen, bright red "strawberry tongue"